vijayn97/quantopian-files-backup/README.md

 All of these are unoptimized and rudimentary.
 I wrote them because I wanted to do something new that would both fun and something to put on my resume.

-As they are, they will run outside of the Quantopian environment.
+I heavily relied on the Pipeline API provided by Quantopian, thus they will not run outside of that environment.
 I may work on them in future should I decide to expand and optimize any of these and make them live.